-- Regular calls with local operations by Group Champions Annual external assurance audit Hospitality and tourism benchmarking (EarthCheck and The Cornell Hotel Sustainability Benchmarking)
+- Quarterly reporting to local CRS committees and GCRC Annual action plan submission Regular calls with local operations by Group Champions Annual external assurance audit Hospitality and tourism benchmarking (EarthCheck and The Cornell Hotel Sustainability Benchmarking)

 To implement our Vision 2030, we developed our sustainability management approach that follows the principles of Plan, Do, Check, Act.
-Individual operations are empowered in creating action plans and actionable targets for their Vision 2030 journey, alongside regular updates and consultation with Head Office.
+Individual operations are empowered in creating action plans actionable targets for their Vision 2030 journey, alongside regular updates and consultation with Head Office.

-- Plan - Regular Group Corporate Responsibility Committee meetings at Head Office, chaired by our CEO and supported by Group Champions (general managers of operations and heads of departments representing different aspects of the business including finance, human resources, operations, legal, corporate affairs, sales & marketing, and projects) - Each operation has its own CRS committee chaired either by the General Manager or the Hotel Manager, the most senior people in local operations, with champions comprised of functional and department heads - Yearly action plans filled by operations and submitted to Head of CRS for approval - Budget reminders and directions from Head of CRS and other relevant senior management to each operations' management team - Implementation of Vision 2030 commitments and action plans - Follow the requirements, guidelines and expectations outlined in CRS Concierge, an internal resource covering expectations and standards on material sustainability topics such as energy, water, single-use plastics, responsible sourcing, modern slavery, community investment and more - Memoranda from our key senior management and CRS department to management team in our operations (General Managers, Hotel Managers, and functional heads), for example in 2020 regarding our group's commitment to sourcing cage free eggs by 2025 - All operations to submit CRS data through our online data management platform; reviewed by CRS Department and GCRC - Energy and water: monthly - All other environment data: quarterly - People and remaining Vision 2030 commitments: Semi-annually Data submission is signed off by either the General Managers or Hotel Managers of each operation - Semi-annual internal audit by Group Chief Engineer on energy and water performance - Annual compliance questionnaire submitted by each operation to ensure compliance with local laws and regulations (including environmental, labour, supply chain, health and safety etc), signed off by the GM and the Head of Finance of each operation - Annual external assurance audit and data verification by third party - Regular progress update on Vision 2030 implementation to GCRC, Group Management Board, and the Board - Semi-annual updates with Head of CRS and CRS Department for performance improvement - Feedback on improvement performance as part of GCRC meetings eck
+Plan Regular Group Corporate Responsibility Committee meetings at Head Office, chaired by our CEO and supported by Group Champions (functional heads representing different aspects of the business including finance, human resources, operations, legal, corporate affairs, sales & marketing, and projects) Each operation has its own CRS committee chaired either by the General Manager or the Hotel Manager, the most senior people in local operations, with champions comprised of functional and department heads Yearly action plans filled by operations and submitted to Head of CRS for approval Budget reminders and directions from Head of CRS and other relevant senior management to each operations' management team Do Implementation of Vision 2030 commitments and action plans Follow the requirements, guidelines and expectations outlined in CRS Concierge, an internal resource covering material sustainability topics such as energy, water, single-use plastics, responsible sourcing, modern slavery, community investment and more Memoranda from our key senior management and CRS department to management team in our operations (General Managers, Hotel Managers, and functional heads), for example in 2020 regarding our policy committing to sourcing cage free eggs by 2025 Check All operations to submit CRS data through our online data management platform; reviewed by CRS Department and GCRC Energy and water: monthly All other environment data: quarterly People and remaining Vision 2030 commitments: Semi-annually Data submission is signed off by either the GM/HM for each operation Semi-annual internal audit by Group Chief Engineer on energy and water performance Annual compliance questionnaire submitted by each operation to ensure compliance with local laws and regulations (including environmental, labour, supply chain, health and safety etc), signed off by the GM and the Head of Finance of each operation Annual external assurance audit and data verification by reputable and qualified third party Regular progress update on Vision 2030 implementation at GCRC, Group Management Board, and the Board Act Semi-annual updates with Head of CRS and CRS Department for performance improvement Feedback on improvement performance as part of GCRC meetings